-As of December 31, 2012, there was \$18 million of unrecognized compensation cost related to the Company's option awards.
-The weighted-average period over which that cost is expected to be recognized is approximately 1.3 years.
-Cash received from the exercise of stock options for the years ended December 31, 2012, 2011 and 2010 was \$179.3 million, \$111.7 million and \$1.5 million, respectively.
+As of December 31, 2013, there was \$17 million of unrecognized compensation cost related to the Company's option awards.
+The weighted-average period over which that cost is expected to be recognized is approximately 1.2 years.
+Cash received from the exercise of stock options for the years ended December 31, 2013, 2012 and 2011 was \$281.1 million, \$179.3 million and \$111.7 million, respectively.

 The Company's policy is to issue treasury shares upon option exercises or share unit conversion.
-The Company intends to issue treasury shares as long as an adequate number of those shares are available.
+The Company intends to issue treasury shares as long as an adequate number of those shares is available.

 Restricted Stock Units and Performance Stock Units: Restricted stock units may be awarded under the Company's 2011 Incentive and Stock Award Plan.
 The Compensation Committee determines the restrictions on such units, when the restrictions lapse, when the units vest and are paid, and under what terms the units are forfeited.
 The cost of these awards is amortized over the vesting period, which is generally three years.
 Awards to senior executives and other employees may include three-year performance-based restricted stock units and three-year service-based restricted stock units.
 The payout of performance-based restricted stock units (payable in shares of the Company's common stock) may range, generally, from 0-200% of the number of units granted, based on the achievement of objective, pre-determined Company or operating company performance measures, generally, over a three-year performance period.
 The Company accounts for these awards as performance condition restricted stock units.
 The performance condition is not considered in the determination of grant date fair value of such awards.
 Compensation cost is recognized over the performance period based on management's estimate of the number of units expected to vest and is adjusted to reflect the actual number of shares paid out at the end of the three-year performance period.
-Beginning with awards granted on or after February 23, 2009, dividend equivalents are not paid out unless and until such time that the award vests.
+Dividend equivalents are not paid out unless and until such time that the award vests